 In case you didn’t know, avocados are like superstars for your skin.
 Not just because they are loaded with healthy fats, but they also contain chlorophyll which help with inflammation, as well as Vitamin E that helps promote softness and prevent wrinkles.
 One of the coolest facts about avocado is that they are made up of gentle fibers that help this emulsify and keep the ingredients ‘stuck’ together.

-Lastly, yogurt is amazing for its probiotic punch.
+Meanwhile, yogurt is amazing for its probiotic punch.
 Although you can use plain yogurt (from cow’s milk), my preference is to use a non-dairy yogurt because so many people have a dairy sensitivity and besides, I always prefer vegan, cruelty-free options.
 Even mainstream supermarkets usually have a few non-dairy yogurt options.

 You can make this in five minutes or less.
 I like to double or even triple the recipe and pour some in a mason jar so that I can take it ‘to go’.
 While I’m tidying up my kitchen in the morning, and putting dishes away, that’s when I apply the leftovers of the smoothie onto my freshly cleansed face!
 I let it sit on my face for 5 minutes or so before rinsing it off with warm water.
 If I have enough time (and am not running late for my yoga class), I’ll leave it on for longer and that’s when I notice a slight tingly feeling which reminds me that the enzymes and probiotics are working.